Fair and Square: Cake-Cutting in Two Dimensions: Division procedures

 \subsubsection{Remarks}

-The geometric facts illustrated in Figure \ref{fig:geometric-fact-squares} have been used for developing approximation procedures for the problem of finding a maximum non-overlapping set \citep{Marathe1995Simple}.
+1. The constant $O_S$ --- the largest number of pairwise-disjoint \spieces{} that overlap an \spiece{} with a smaller diameter --- has been used for developing approximation procedures for the problem of finding a maximum non-overlapping set \citep{Marathe1995Simple}.
 The approximation factors are not tight.
 For example, for $n=2$, in step (b) we create $4n-3=5$ axis-parallel squares for each agent, but it is possible to prove that 3 squares per agent suffice for guaranteeing that a pair of disjoint squares exists.
-Hence, $\proprel(C,\,n=2,\,Axis\,parallel\,squares)\geq1/6$.
+Hence, $\proprel(C,\,\n{2},\,Axis\,parallel\,squares)\geq1/6$.
 What is the smallest number of squares required to guarantee the existence of $n$ disjoint squares?
 This open question is interesting because it affects both the proportionality coefficient in our fair cake-cutting procedure and the approximation coefficient in the maximum disjoint set algorithm of \citet{Marathe1995Simple}.

-The selection procedure (c) can be used even when the value functions of the agents are not additive or even not monotone (i.e. some parts of the land have negative utility to some agents).
+2. The Winner Selection procedure (step 3 in the proof) can be used even when the value functions of the agents are not additive or even not monotone (i.e. some parts of the land have negative utility to some agents).
 As long as every agent can draw $N$ disjoint squares, the procedure guarantees that he receives one of these pieces.

-\citet{Iyer2009Procedure} present a division procedure in which each agent marks $n$ desired \emph{rectangles}.
+3. \citet{Iyer2009Procedure} present a division procedure in which each agent marks $n$ desired \emph{rectangles}.
 Their goal is to allocate each agent a single desired rectangle.
 However, because the rectangles might be arbitrarily thin, it is possible that a single rectangle will intersect all other rectangles.
 In this case, the procedure fails and no allocations are returned.
 In contrast, our procedure requires the agents to draw fat pieces.
 This guarantees that it always succeeds.